Terradue/doc-developer-sandbox/source/start/laboratory/index.rst

 A Laboratory is a virtual network on Terradue's Cloud Platform dedicated to the hosting of your Cloud services.
 A laboratory and its services are secured by user authentication (using SSL / X.509 certificates) and VPN access.
-The following sections will guide you throught the ocedures related to the Certificate download and VPN Setup.
+The following sections will guide you through the procedures related to the Certificate download and VPN Setup.

 Prerequisites
 -------------